Evelyn Gigantes: In government

 The NDP won a majority government under Bob Rae in the 1990 provincial election, and Gigantes, once again campaigning in Ottawa Centre, defeated Patten by almost 3,000 votes.
 Gigantes remarked during the election campaign that the Liberals, who were widely seen as leading in the polls, were not in control of events.
 She said, "The election call has triggered a very cold look at the record of this government and people don't like what they see."

 As a result of her legislative experience, she was appointed to Rae's first cabinet as Minister of Health on October 1, 1990.
-In June 1990, the federal government narrowly passed bill C-43 that would have placed restrictions on doctors who performed abortions.
+In June 1990, the federal government narrowly passed bill C-43 which would have placed restrictions on doctors who performed abortions.
 In response to the bill, many Ontario doctors decided to stop performing abortions altogether.
 In November 1990, Gigantes announced that the province would set up fully funded free-standing abortion clinics to ensure that abortion services remained available.
 In January 1991, Gigantes and fellow cabinet minister Anne Swarbrick led a delegation that appeared before the legal affairs committee of the Senate of Canada that was discussing the bill.
-Eventually the bill was defeated on a tie vote in the Senate and the federal government never reintroduced the legislation.
+Eventually, the bill was defeated on a tie vote in the Senate and the federal government never reintroduced the legislation.

 On April 19, 1991, Gigantes resigned from cabinet after inadvertently revealing the name of a Toronto man who had been sent to the United States for drug treatment that wasn't offered in the province.
 Three months later, she was reinstated to cabinet as Minister of Housing.

 During her time as housing minister, Gigantes proposed that apartments within houses, referred to as "granny-flats", would be legalized and protected.
 The legislation eventually called the "Residents' Rights Act" was passed into law in the summer of 1994.
 The bill removed the ability of municipalities to ban so-called basement apartments and sought to improve the safety of tenants by giving them the ability to complain about landlords.
 In August 1994, Gigantes resigned from cabinet when she was found in breach of conflict-of-interest guidelines.
 Gigantes resigned because she allegedly pressured an Ottawa tenant to drop charges against the board members of her public housing project.
 The committee found that the breach was minor but had "the potential to diminish the public's trust."

-The NDP were defeated in the 1995 provincial election, and Gigantes again lost the Ottawa Centre riding to Richard Patten by over 1,500 votes.
+The NDP were defeated in the 1995 provincial election and Gigantes again lost the Ottawa Centre riding to Richard Patten by over 1,500 votes.

 Cabinet posts

 Later life

-In 2004, she co-chaired a candidate search committee for the federal New Democratic Party.
+In 2004, Gigantes co-chaired a candidate search committee for the federal New Democratic Party.